Cantabrian cuisine

-Cantabrian cuisine includes seafood from the Cantabrian Sea, salmon and trout from the upper basins of the rivers, vegetables and dairy products from the valleys, and veal and game from the Cantabrian mountains.
+Cantabrian cuisine is the cuisine from Cantabria, an autonomous community in northern Spain.
+It includes seafood from the Cantabrian Sea, salmon and trout from the upper basins of the rivers, vegetables and dairy products from the valleys, and veal and game from the Cantabrian Mountains.

 Fish and seafood

 Seafood is widely used, from the entire coast and the Bay of Santander in particular, including clams, mussels, pod razors, cockles, crabs, barnacles, crayfish, snails, lobster, and squid.
 Fish include sea bass, hake, scorpion fish, anchovy, sardine, and albacore.